Tag: share

 Paul wrote the letter to the church(es) in Philippi from jail.
 Through a confluence of circumstances, he was able to about , both directly and indirectly.
 One could think that jail could be a pretty hard place.

 Yet, the Gospel is growing (yes, growing) in the prisons even today.
 Through methods such as Discovery Bible Study, cell groups (pun intended) are growing in the prisons.
-Some of the hardest prisons where the further separate inmates into pods are establishing groups.
+Some of the hardest prisons where the further inmates into pods are establishing groups.

 Did Paul start immediately preaching the Gospel to the guards?
 Probably not.
-He developed with them over time.
+He developed relationships with them over time.
 Then as the guided, he shared.

 Where you are may be a place where you are called to only plant seeds.
 Perhaps you are in a place where you are called to water the seeds that others planted.
 It might even be possible for you to be in a place where you plant and water.
 Depending on the people, each person may be in a different place.

 Relational Evangelism is the new buzz-phrase.
 It shouldn’t be.
-This is the most effective way, at this point in history, to reach people for Jesus and deepen their (and our) with Jesus.
-Even 20 years ago, the most successful churches with the deepest discipleship were built on relationships.
+This is the most effective way, at this point in history, to reach people for Jesus and deepen their (and our) relationship with Jesus.
+Even 20 years ago, the most successful churches with the deepest were built on relationships.

 ※Questions※